 The Isle of Purbeck has a beautiful and varied countryside that will appeal to walkers, cyclists and horse riders.

-The southern hills have been heavily quarried and give the area a unique character with a rich variety of wildlife.
-Many rare species of flower, animal and bird can be spotted as you walk along the world renowned jurassic coast.
-On a clear day the views along the south hills ranges from Southampton and the Isle of Wight to the east and Weymouth and Portland to the west.
+The southern hills have been heavily quarried, giving the area a unique character with a wide variety of wildlife.
+Many rare species of flowers, animals and birds can be spotted as you walk along the world-renowned Jurassic coast.
+On a clear day, the views along the south hills range from Southampton and the Isle of Wight to the east and Weymouth and Portland to the west.

 North of the Purbeck Hills and bordering Poole Harbour is the large area of Studland Heath and Rempstone Forest.
-Studand Heath is host to several species of lizard and snake including Britains only poisonous snake, the Adder.
+Studland Heath hosts several species of lizard and snake, including Britain's only poisonous snake, the Adder.

-More information on the countryside and activities in the Isle of Purbeck can be found throughout this website.
+More information on the countryside and activities on the Isle of Purbeck can be found on this website.